MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu41.md

 ### Error "The WinRM client cannot process the request" when running the remoting script Configure-Prereqs-AllVms cmdlet
 You need to follow the instructions in the error message to enable the computer policy **Allow delegation fresh credentials** in all machines of Service Fabric cluster.

-### Error "Not process argument transformation on parameter 'Test'.
-Cannot convert value "System.String" to type "System.Management.Automation.SwitchParameter" when running the Config-Prereqs-AllVms cmdlet
-To work around this error, remove "-Test:$Test" in line 56 of Config-Prereqs-AllVms.ps1, which is found under the **Infrastructure** folder.

-### Error "Not process argument transformation on parameter 'Test'.
-Cannot convert value "System.String" to type "System.Management.Automation.SwitchParameter" when running the Complete-Prereqs-AllVms cmdlet
-To work around this error, remove "-Test:$Test" in line 56, 61 and 66 of Complete-Prereqs-AllVms.ps1 which is found under the **Infrastructure** folder.

-### Error "Install-WindowsFeature: The request to add or remove features on the specified server failed" when running Configure-Prereqs on MRType and ReportServerTyoe servers
+### Error "Install-WindowsFeature: The request to add or remove features on the specified server failed" when running Configure-Prereqs on MRType and ReportServerType servers
 .NET Framework 3.5 is required in MRType and ReportServerType servers.
 By default, however, .NET Framework 3.5 source files aren't included in your Windows Server 2016 installation.
 To work around this error, install it and specify the source files using the **source** option when you manually add new features by server manager.

 ### Error "MSIS7628: Scope names should be a valid Scope description name in AD FS configuration" when running the Publish-ADFSApplicationGroup cmdlet